 1. Level I Violations.
 The instructor proposes a grade consequence and an educational requirement in accordance with Appendix I.

 2. Level II Violations.
-The instructor proposes both a grade consequence and referral to the Honor Council for proceedings on additional sanctions in accordance with Appendix I.
+The instructor proposes both a grade consequence and referral to the Honor Council for additional sanctions in accordance with Appendix I.

 3. Level III Violations.
-Level III Violations are not eligible for early resolution and must be referred to the Honor Council for investigation and, if necessary, a proceeding to resolve the matter.
+Level III Violations are eligible for early resolution on a case-by-case basis determined by the Chair and a member of the CVRP staff.
+If deemed eligible, the incident will be referred to the Honor Council for a panel proceeding omn additional sanctions in accordance with Appendix I. If not, the incident will be referred to the Honor Council for investigation and, if necessary, a proceeding to resolve the matter.

 C. Undergraduate Early Resolution Process

-6. If the student contests the suspected violation and/or declines the early resolution proposal, the instructor reports the alleged violation to CVRP and informs the student of the duty to report to the Honor Council under Sec.
+5. If the student contests the suspected violation and/or declines the Early Resolution proposal, the instructor reports the alleged violation to CVRP and informs the student of the duty to report to the Honor Council under Sec.
 IX.

 defined Levels of Violations.
 The Council for each graduate/professional school, in consultation with the Honor System Advisory